ucsd-cse12-f22/ucsd-cse12-f22.github.io/_assignments/pa8.md

 layout: with-sidebar
 index: 10
 name: PA8
-released-on: "2022-05-18"
+released-on: "2022-16-11"
 ---
 # CSE 12 Programming Assignment 8

 ### Heaps

 **This assignment is open to collaboration.**

-This assignment will teach you how to implement a Heap using Dijkstra's Algorithm.
+This assignment will teach you how to implement and use Heaps.

-This PA is due on ** **Tuesday, May 31 at 10:00pm** **
+This PA is due on ** **Tuesday, Nov 24 at 10:00pm** **

-Link to PA Test Cases: [https://hackmd.io/@gadjoian/SJPgQRIz](https://hackmd.io/@gadjoian/SJPgQRIz)

-Note that for MazeSolver tests, your output doesn't have to be exactly the same as in the document above.
-However, your output does need to have the same cost as the reference output.

 ## CSE Mantra: *Start early, start often!*